fchaillie/Mortgage_Risk_Dashboard/README.md

-## Loan Project Dashboard Summary:
+## Home Loan Provider Dashboard Summary:

-A loan provider needs to predict the probability that new loan applicants will reimburse their loan given the information on their loan request.
+A home loan provider needs to predict the probability that new loan applicants will reimburse their loan given the information on their loan request.
 The client information is entered in a dashboard that interacts with an API before returning an answer.

 The files in this repository are only for the building of the dashboard on Heroku with Streamlit.
-The repository "Loan Provider API" covers the API on Heroku and the repository "Loan Provider Models and Data" covers the data used and the predictive model creation.
+The repository "Home Loan Provider API" covers the API on Heroku and the repository "Home Loan Provider Models and Data" covers the data used and the predictive model creation.

 **Details of the files:**